Who can initiate Labour Court proceedings?

 If a claim is filed against named members of an association or other named persons, the persons in question must be summoned along with the association, cf. the Labour Disputes Act Section 35 fourth paragraph.

 When initiating proceedings before the Labour Court, the parties to an agreement must have attempted to resolve the dispute through negotiations.
 Records or minutes of such negotiations, or other documentation that negotiations have been attempted, must be enclosed with the writ of summons.
-The Labour Court cannot accept the case if such documentation is not submitted, cf. the Labour Disputes Act section 45 fourth paragraph.
+The Labour Court cannot accept the case if such documentation is not submitted, cf. the Labour Disputes Act section 35 third paragraph and section 45 fourth paragraph.

 The Labour Court is a specialist court and the highest court in its field.
 The court is based in Oslo, but its territorial jurisdiction covers all of Norway.
 The activities of the Labour Court are regulated by Act No 9 of 27 January 2012 relating to Labour Disputes (the Labour Disputes Act) and Act No 2 of 18 July 1958 relating to Civil Service Disputes (the Civil Service Disputes Act) Chapter 6.

-The Labour Court’s area of authority is primarily defined in the Labour Disputes Act Section 33 second paragraph, cf. Section 1 letter i) and Sections 8 and 9, and the Civil Service Disputes Act Section 24.
+The Labour Court’s area of authority is primarily defined in the Labour Disputes Act Section 34 first paragraph, cf. Section 1 letter i) and Sections 8 and 9, and the Civil Service Disputes Act Section 24.